tsotnebukiya/habitsapp/memory-bank/progress.md

 ## Current Status

 HabitsApp is a fully functional habit tracking application with all core features implemented and operational.
+Recent focus has been on establishing comprehensive testing infrastructure and continuing UI polish.

 ## Completed Systems ✅